 3. You Can See Two Sunsets From the Top of the Tallest Buildings

 While it might seem impossible to see two sunsets in a day, if you were traveling up the Burj Khalifa skyscraper in Dubai, you'd be able to do just that.
 After watching the first sunset at the bottom of the building, you could travel up to the top of the skyscraper and watch the sunset all over again.
 If the Earth was flat, this would be impossible.
-But, since the Earth spherical, the light bends, meaning that, if you travel to a higher altitude, you can still see the light rays fading into the horizon.
-The video above will make this even clearer.
+But since the Earth is spherical, the light bends—meaning that if you travel to a higher altitude, you can still see the light rays fading into the horizon.

 4. Orbits of Television Satellites